Spiritfarer: Reception

-Spiritfarer received "generally favorable reviews" for the PC version, according to review aggregator Metacritic.
+Spiritfarer received "generally favorable reviews" for the PC version, according to review aggregator website Metacritic.

 IGN's Tom Marks rated the game 9/10 and gave it the Editor's Choice award, comparing the game to a combination of Animal Crossing and an action platformer.
 He stated that, while the game "tackle[s] the heavy topic of death and those left behind in its wake", it is nonetheless "colorful" and "feel-good".
 He called the campaign "full of charming characters with somber, touching stories", though stating that "not all the characters are as impactful as others".
 He stated that the backtracking got "tiresome" and the formula of the game became predictable, with mundane tasks becoming "repetitive fast" if the player attempted to optimize their efficiency, but that the game forcing beloved characters to leave was emotionally affecting.

 Rachel Watts of PC Gamer rated the game 85/100, saying that it is a "wholesome life-sim" that "deals with the topic of death and compassion with masterful balance".
 However, she criticized the "purposeful vagueness" about the nature of the afterlife and its inhabitants as "muddl[ing] the clarity of the characters' intentions".
 Eric Van Allen of USgamer rated the game 4/5, saying its writing is "warm, funny and charming", and the game is "best enjoyed in small pieces".

 It was nominated for Games For Impact and Best Indie Game at The Game Awards 2020.
-It is also a finalist for the Nebula Award for Best Game Writing and the Hugo Award for Best Video Game.
+It was also a finalist for the Nebula Award for Best Game Writing and the Hugo Award for Best Video Game.
+During the 24th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated Spiritfarer for "Outstanding Achievement in Animation".

 Thunder Lotus announced that by December 2021, the game had sold one million copies.